 All projects must have a community researcher and an academic researcher identified at the time the application is submitted.
 Both are considered co-Principal Investigators.
 The BU CTSI Community Engagement Program is available for consultation to assist with identifying potential partners.

-Community Researchers: Researcher or other professionals who work primarily in community-based organizations, state or local government, faith-based organizations, community health clinics, private practice, etc. Community researchers may also be independent contractors who are not attached to any one organization.
+Community Researchers: Applicants who work primarily in community-based organizations, state or local government, faith-based organizations, community health clinics, private practice, etc. Community researchers may also be independent contractors who are not attached to any one organization.

 - Both community and academic researchers are eligible to apply and/or serve as the lead applicant.